gagan232005/MutualFundsPerformance/README.md

-# Mutual Funds Performance Prediction
+# Mutual Funds Performance Prediction Platform

-A full-stack web application for analyzing **real** Indian mutual fund NAV performance — pulling live historical data, forecasting future NAV with multiple machine learning models, calculating SIP returns, and letting users ask an AI assistant to explain the results.
+Full-stack mutual fund analytics platform with live NAV data, multi-model ML forecasting, and AI-powered fund insights for investors.

+Mutual Funds Performance Prediction helps investors to track and analyze real mutual fund performance in one place.
+View live NAV history, SIP projections, and multi-model forecasts (Linear Regression, Random Forest, Drift) with accuracy comparisons, and use an AI-powered assistant to understand what the numbers mean for your investment decisions.

+Built for investors who want a faster and smarter way to evaluate mutual fund performance.

 ## 🛠️ Technology & Deployment